ssfsx17/sky-islands/core.md

 **Prepare Elemental Weapon Resin**:

 - A resin applies the Elemental Weapon Resin status condition for 4 status phases.
+  - **Elemental Weapon Resin: <Specific>** - All of your weapons have their damage type changed to be of the specified element.
+They also add your Power Level to the damage.
+If the damage boost occurs, then one stack of this status is removed during the status phase.
+The most recent application of this status removes all previous applications.
+If you have both Elemental Weapon Coating and Elemental Weapon Resin statuses, then the Resin effect supercedes the Coating effect until the Resin wears off, after which the Coating will take over.

 **Expert Application of Elemental Weapon Resin**: